-The 20th of March marked the beginning of spring and with the new season comes warmer weather, blooming flowers, and delicious seasonal vegetables.
-While you may be easing out of winter comfort foods, don't let these early spring days pass without knowing what's in season.
-Complemented by just a few ingredients, in-season asparagus brings a pop of color back onto your plate to create this light, flavorful pasta perfect for dining al fresco with good company.
+With just a few ingredients, in-season asparagus and fresh spring peas brings a pop of color back onto your plate to create this delicious, flavorful pasta perfect for dining al fresco with good company.

 Full of vitamins A, B6, C, E, and K, as well as fiber, protein, calcium, copper, iron, and folate, this bright-green vegetable has an impressive list of nutrients.
 Approximately 22% of the recommended daily allowance of folic acid, a water-soluble B vitamin essential for women planning on getting pregnant, can be found in just four asparagus spears.
 Asparagus also contains high levels of an amino acid called asparagine, a natural diuretic which benefits the body by flushing out excess fluid and salt.

 With vitamin A, K, C, thiamine, folate, manganese, iron, and phosphorous packed into these little legumes, it's hard to disagree that peas should have a place in more dishes.
 One of the best options for plant-based protein and fiber, a half-cup serving provides about 4 grams of each.
-While peas are also a seasonal spring vegetable, this recipe calls for frozen peas.
+While peas are also a seasonal spring vegetable, feel free to use frozen peas.
 Why?
-Well, aside from the obvious convenience, frozen peas are often better than their fresh counterparts.
+Well, aside from the obvious convenience, frozen peas may be better than their fresh counterparts (unless your shopping at your local farmers market and buying straight from the farmer).
 Like other frozen fruits and vegetables, peas are picked at the height of freshness and then flash-frozen, locking in all the nutrients, sweetness, and vibrant green color.

 - Cook Time